WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-13-Diary-of-a-developer-fixing-their-own-lazy-mistake.markdown

         }
       ]
     },
-(this kept going from here... a whole bunch of json...)
+(this kept going from here... a whole bunch of json goop...)
 ```

 I traced the code on launch and saw that when it was enumerating the elements